andy-byers/CalicoDB/doc/design.md

 They contain only keys, called pivot keys in this document.
 CalicoDB uses the suffix truncation described in [2] to reduce pivot key lengths (see [Rebalancing](#rebalancing)).

-All nodes use a type of "slotted pages" layout that consists of 5 regions:
+All nodes use a type of "slotted pages" layout that consists of the following 5 regions:
 1. Header(s)
 2. Indirection vector
 3. Gap space